Are you thinking about or currently selling insurance?

 If you’re an experienced agent, you know how true this is.

-It’s rare to find insurance leads that are low-cost and high quality.
+It’s rare to find life insurance leads that are low-cost and high quality.

 And many times those low-cost, high-quality leads are illegal.